soulwax/Codan-Turbo/README.md

-Based on the information retrieved from the provided GitHub link, here's a comprehensive README.md for the "Lichtblick" project:

----

 # Lichtblick / CODEIA

 **Lichtblick** is the official Discord bot for [lichtblick](https://discord.gg/Wv2Ns39ZRA).
 It is designed to assist users on the Discord server with various tasks and functionalities.